CorneliousJD/Docker-Templates/README.md

-# Appdaemon-Docker-Template
+# Docker Templates
-unRAID Docker template for Appdeamon and HADashboard.
+CorneliousJD's repository for Docker templates for use in unRAID.